 - Basic: These are usually provided through an advisor affiliated with a mutual fund dealer or bank who offers advice on where to invest your money.

-- Self-Directed: These are plans, usually through discount brokerages, where you choose where to invest your money.
+- Self-Directed: These are plans, usually through discount brokerages or robo-advisors, where you choose where to invest your money.

 - Spousal: One spouse contributes money to an RRSP for the other.
 The contributing spouse gets the tax break, but the money belongs to the other spouse.
 In case of divorce, the assets are divided between the spouses just as any others would be.